 Gallup took this even further by asking a portion of those employees whether they themselves would prefer to work remotely or from the office.
 30% said that they would rather work from home than ever go into the office.
 10% claimed that they would prefer to work exclusively in the office, while the remaining 60% preferred a hybrid schedule, primarily working 2 or 3 days in the office.

 The purpose of this study by Gallup was to forecast how many employees would be working from home in 2022 as opposed to those in 2019 before the pandemic.
 The team estimated that there would be an approximate 37% reduction of in-person employees.
 In other words, 37% of employees who worked in an office behind a desk in 2019, will be working remotely in 2022.

-Why Organizations Need to Embrace this Change
+Will Organizations Embrace this Change?

 How Can Organizations Best Prepare?